-The emphasis is on the ability to effectively and efficiently control their craft in real situations, with consistency, in a sheltered water environment.
+The emphasis is on the ability to effectively and efficiently control their craft in real situations, with consistency, in an inland open water and slow moving river environments.
 Skills should be assessed holistically throughout the duration of the assessment; with manoeuvres and actions applied tactically in the given environment and framed within the context of being able to fulfil the given leading responsibilities.